DigitalPhonetics/IMS-Toucan/README.md

 corresponding audios as the values.

 Then go to the directory *TrainingInterfaces/TrainingPipelines*.
-In there, make a copy of any existing pipeline that has FastSpeech 2 in its name.
+In there, make a copy of the `finetuning_example.py` file.
 We will use this copy as reference and only make the necessary changes to use the new dataset.
 Import the function you have just written as *build_path_to_transcript_dict*.
 Since the data will be processed a considerable amount, a cache will be built and saved as file for quick and easy restarts.
 So find the variable